dmalandra/animated-bar-chart-d3/README.md

-# animated-bar-chart-d3
+# Animated Bar Chart Using D3

-animated bar chart using d3js
+This repo contains the source code for an animated bar chart visualizing USDA Wildfire Data from the past 29 years.